 Comparing XML and XHTML files

-The XML/HTML drop-down menu on the ribbon, or the Edit menu in the old-style Merge interface, contains commands to reformat XML and XHTML text (but not non-XHTML HTML).
+The XML/XHTML ribbon menu contains commands to reformat XML and XHTML text (but not non-XHTML HTML).
 Reformatting enables XML/XHTML to be compared more easily, affecting the appearance and layout of the files on-screen and how they are compared.
 However, it does not change the content of the files: whitespace is not added or removed, neither is content re-ordered.
 This means that you can see changes clearly in even the most densely formatted XML files, without sacrificing the fidelity of a true textual comparison.
 Reformatted files can be edited, merged, and saved as usual.

 You can use the File Types options page to enable or disable the automatic reformatting of XML and XHTML files when they are opened in a new text comparison window.

-When comparing re-formatted XML and XHTML files, it can be helpful to check the Show trailing CR and LF characters option on the Display options page.
+When comparing re-formatted XML and XHTML files, it can be helpful to check the Options ▸ Show line endings ribbon menu item.
 This will help you identify line breaks that are present in the original text files.